Promotion of Renewable Energy and Energy Efficiency Programme (PREEEP)

 Lead executing agency: Ministry of Energy and Mineral Development (MEMD)

 Uganda is richly endowed with natural resources.
 In terms of energy, the country has abundant biomass, including large quantities of non-woody biomass, as well as peat and water resources.
 It also enjoys ideal solar, geothermal and wind energy potential.
-Of these resources, water and biomass make the biggest contributions to the energy demands of Uganda’s population.
-The inconsistent use of the available resources has, however, left the country with an inadequate supply of energy.
+Water and biomass make the biggest contributions to the energy demands of Uganda’s population.
+The unsustainable use of the available resources has, however, left the country with an inadequate supply of energy.
 This situation is aggravated by often inefficient use of energy.
-As a result, the country has one of the lowest rates of consumption of modern (clean) energy in the world.

-Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH is implementing this programme on behalf of the German Federal Ministry for Economic Cooperation and Development (BMZ) and the Ugandan Ministry of Energy and Mineral Development.
-Financing is also provided by BMZ’s German Climate Technology Fund (DKTI), the Dutch-German-Norwegian-British-Swedish-Swiss partnership Energising Development (EnDev), Department for International Development (DFID), the European Union and the German Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety (BMU) and the BMZ Special Initiative for Refugees.
+Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH is implementing this programme on behalf of the German Federal Ministry for Economic Cooperation and Development (BMZ) and the Ugandan Ministry of Energy and Mineral Development (MEMD).
+Financing is also provided by BMZ’s German Climate Technology Fund (DKTI), the Dutch-German-Norwegian-British-Swedish-Swiss partnership Energising Development (EnDev), Department for International Development (DFID), the European Union (EU), the German Federal Ministry for Environment, Nature Conservation and Nuclear Safety (BMU) and the BMZ Special Initiative for Refugees.
 The Energy Programme currently consists of six commissions:

-The programme is also implementing a climate change project on behalf of BMUB, promoting the growth of carbon markets in Uganda and the East African region..
-It cooperates with national institutions, such as the Climate Change Department within Ministry of Water and Environment to develop innovative and effective mitigation strategies, provides advice and training on current carbon market approaches to policy makers, and works with private sector organisations, supporting their efforts to identify and develop green projects.
+- Global Carbon Markets: The programme is also implementing a climate change project on behalf of BMU, promoting the participation of Uganda and the East African region in carbon markets.
+It cooperates with national institutions, such as the Climate Change Department within Ministry of Water and Environment to develop innovative and effective climate policy frameworks, provides advice and training on current carbon market approaches to policy makers, and works with private sector organisations, supporting their efforts to develop green projects.